10 Best High-Yield Savings Accounts

 1. CIT Bank

-CIT Bank lets you earn up to 4.20% annual percentage yield depending on which high-yield savings account option you choose.
+CIT Bank lets you earn up to 4.10% annual percentage yield, depending on which high-yield savings account option you choose.

-The Savings Connect account earns 4.20% and doesn’t have any minimum balance or direct deposit requirements.
+The Savings Connect account earns 4.00% and has no minimum balance or direct deposit requirements.

-You can also open a Savings Builder account and earn 1.00% with one of these monthly actions:
+You can also open a Savings Platinum account and earn up to 4.10% with a minimum of $5,000.

-There are no account fees for this high-yield savings account, and you can check balances as well as make deposits via the mobile app.
+This high-yield savings account has no account fees, and you can check balances and make deposits via the mobile app.

 In addition to their best savings accounts, CIT Bank offers these products: